 Jelly Ear Distribution, Habitat, and Ecology

-The remarkable Jelly Ear evolved as native to an extremely large swathe of the globe.
-Not surprisingly, that same region’s already well known for its abundance of intriguing flora and fauna.
+The remarkable Jelly Ear evolved as native to an extremely large swathe of the surface of the globe.
+Not surprisingly, that same region’s already well known for its great abundance of intriguing flora and fauna.
 That’s because this wonder of Nature developed natively in what’s now Europe.

 In fact, the fascinating fungus appears in virtually all parts of this beautiful continent.
-Intriguingly, however, evidence additionally indicates that it never existed naturally beyond this region.
-Related species live in other parts of the world, but not this specific fungus.
+Intriguingly, however, evidence additionally indicates that this product of Nature never existed naturally beyond this region.
+Related species do live in other parts of the world, but not this specific fungus.

-It also displays decided preferences for where it appears.
+It also displays decidedly clear preferences for where it chooses to appear.
 This primarily consists of areas of temperate forest.
-The natural wonder even manifests preferences for which types of hosts.
+The natural wonder even manifests obvious preferences for which types of hosts.
 This consists almost exclusively of several species of deciduous trees and shrubs.

 This intriguing product of evolution most commonly develops on elder trees.
-Other, less popular, hosts include spindle, ash, beech, and sycamore.
+Other, less popular, hosts include varieties such as spindle, ash, beech, and sycamore.
 Conifers, though, rarely play host to this particular fungus.
-It also prefers to develop on older, or even dead, branches.
+It also prefers to develop on notably older, or even dead, branches.

-The Jelly Ear most frequently develops as a solitary species.
+The amazing Jelly Ear most frequently develops as an entirely solitary species.
 It nevertheless does occasionally develop in small clusters.
-Fascinatingly, it also makes appearances throughout the year, even in winter.
-Its numbers do usually tend to be fewer during that season, though.
+Fascinatingly, it also makes appearances throughout the year, even during winter.
+Its numbers do usually tend to be slightly fewer during that season, though.

-Like other fungi, this unique looking variety reproduces via the spreading of spores.
+Like other all other known fungi on earth, this unique looking variety reproduces via the spreading of its very tiny spores.
 In its particular case, however, it ejects these from the underside of the fruit body.
-It also produces and ejects as many as several hundred thousand of these spores per hour!
+It also produces and ejects as many as several hundred thousand of these per hour!

 Indigo Milk Cap